Seeing can be a problem …

-Another aspect is, well, there’s seeing and then there’s seeing.
-Have you ever been surprised when suddenly realizing that what you were looking at was something else entirely?
+There’s normal every day seeing and then there’s seeing.
+Have you ever been surprised when suddenly realizing that thing you thought you were looking at was something else entirely?
+Or … look at a track … now begin all over again and look to find as many details as you can … Now get real close and do that again.

 Concept Illustrated: Finding the Next Track…